replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

     ConfigPath string // optional path to store generated kubeconfig }

-type SaveAnalysisOptions struct {
-    Format string // format to save analysis in: json/yaml/csv/plaintext Path string // where to save the analysis output (default to Bundle.FilePath) }

 type AnalysisResults struct {
     Bundle Bundle // include bundle metadata
     // and whatever resulsts for the analysis